tawilkinson/docs/users/getting-started.md

 | How many kilograms of coal is used in your household?        	| +heating_coal     	| ?                                                                        	| No       	|
 | How many kilograms of wood is used in your household?        	| +heating_wood     	| ?                                                                        	| No       	|
 | How many kilograms of bottled gas is used in your household? 	| +heating_bgas     	| ?                                                                        	| No       	|

+> Please not the commands will produce no reply if you enter valid data untill you save.
+If you don't you will get an error see error codes.

+## Saving Static Carbon Footprint

+To save all the data you entered.
+Please run `+scas` You should then get a reply back telling you your data has been saved

 ## Variable Carbon Footprint